Waco siege: FBI siege

-As the siege wore on, two factions developed within the FBI, one believing negotiation to be the answer, the other, force.
-Increasingly aggressive techniques were used to try to force the Branch Davidians out.
-For instance, sleep deprivation of the inhabitants through all-night broadcasts of recordings of jet planes, pop music, Buddhist chanting, and the screams of rabbits being slaughtered.
-Outside the compound, nine Bradley Fighting Vehicles carrying M651 CS tear gas grenades and Ferret rounds and five M728 Combat Engineer Vehicles obtained from the U.S. Army began patrolling.
+As the siege wore on, two factions developed within the FBI, one believing negotiation to be the answer, and the other, force.
+Increasingly aggressive techniques were used to try to force the Branch Davidians out, for instance, sleep deprivation of the inhabitants through all-night broadcasts of recordings of jet planes, pop music, Buddhist chanting, and the screams of rabbits being slaughtered.
+Outside the compound, nine M3 Bradley infantry fighting vehicles carrying M651 CS tear gas grenades and ferret rounds, and five M728 Combat Engineer Vehicles obtained from the US Army began patrolling.
 The armored vehicles were used to destroy perimeter fencing and outbuildings and crush cars belonging to the Branch Davidians.
-Armored vehicles repeatedly drove over the grave of Branch Davidian Peter Gent despite protests by the Branch Davidians and the negotiators.
+Armored vehicles repeatedly drove over the grave of Peter Gent despite protests by the Branch Davidians and the negotiators.

 Two of the three water storage tanks on the roof of the main building had been damaged during the initial ATF raid.
 Eventually, the FBI cut all power and water to the compound, forcing those inside to survive on rainwater and stockpiled military MRE rations.
 Criticism was later leveled by Schneider's attorney, Jack Zimmerman, at the tactic of using sleep-and-peace-disrupting sound against the Branch Davidians: "The point was this—they were trying to have sleep disturbance and they were trying to take someone that they viewed as unstable to start with, and they were trying to drive him crazy.
 And then they got mad 'cos he does something that they think is irrational!"

 Despite the increasingly aggressive tactics, Koresh ordered a group of followers to leave.
 Eleven people left and were arrested as material witnesses, with one person charged with conspiracy to murder.
 The children's willingness to stay with Koresh disturbed the negotiators, who were unprepared to work around the Branch Davidians' religious zeal.
-However, as the siege went on, the children were aware that an earlier group of children who had left with some women were immediately separated, and the women arrested.
+The children were aware that an earlier group of children who had left with some women were immediately separated, and the women arrested.

 During the siege, several scholars who study apocalypticism in religious groups attempted to persuade the FBI that the siege tactics being used by government agents would only reinforce the impression within the Branch Davidians that they were part of a Biblical "end-of-times" confrontation that had cosmic significance.
 This would likely increase the chances of a violent and deadly outcome.
 The religious scholars pointed out that the beliefs of the group may have appeared to be extreme, but to the Branch Davidians, their religious beliefs were deeply meaningful, and they were willing to die for them.